castore-dev/castore/README.md

   ...
 });
 ```

+> Note that setting a connected event store `storageAdapter` and `onEventPushed` properties will override those of the original event store instead.

 If the message bus or queue is a state-carrying one, the `pushEvent` method will re-fetch the aggregate to append it to the message before publishing it.
 You can reduce this overhead by providing the previous aggregate as an option: